wttech/bobcat/docs/_docs/guides/first-aem-test.md

 ### Guice module

-We should bind interface to implementation so we create simple guice module
+We should bind the interface to the implementation, so we create a simple Guice module:
 ```java
 package com.bobcat.test;